-Validation: Any business wanting to engage in mail order food operations should understand the need to set critical temperature limits to protect public health and then must verify that the controls put in place are adequate to maintain those limits.
+Validation: Any business wanting to engage in MOTPD operations should understand the need to set critical temperature limits to protect public health and then must verify that the controls put in place are adequate to maintain those limits.

-The mail order food company should be able to demonstrate how product temperature will be maintained in "worst case conditions."
-Examples of worst case conditions include: when the external ambient temperature reaches historic highs, when the delivery time is extended, when the product is left outside upon receipt to the delivery location for an extended period of time, and/or when the shipment has a low thermal mass or a high volume.
-Companies who manufacture shipping containers for food or suppliers of mailing containers may be a good source of validated studies for temperature control under different time and temperature parameters.
+The MOTPD company should be able to demonstrate how product temperature will be maintained in "worst case conditions."
+Examples of worst-case conditions include: when the external ambient temperature reaches historic highs, when the delivery time is very long, when the product is left outside upon receipt to the delivery location for an extended period of time, and/or when the delivery has a low thermal mass or a high volume.
+Companies who manufacture containers for food or suppliers of containers may be a good source of validated studies for temperature control under different time and temperature parameters.

+Subcommittee?
 A validation may be deemed successful when an external independent laboratory can repeatedly simulate "worst case scenarios" and show that the product temperatures are lower than the targeted temperature at the end of the longest possible delivery time.
-For businesses that do not restrict state or ZIP code of consumers, Phoenix AZ, Dallas TX, and Miami FL could be considered as candidates for the farthest, warmest location (depending where the food ships from).
+For businesses that do not restrict state or ZIP code of consumers, Phoenix AZ, Dallas